Reinstatement standards for highway works

 Costs: The full cost of a vehicle crossing typically ranges from 1,500 to 4,000 pounds depending on width, surface type, and whether drainage needs relocating.
 The cost is borne by the property owner, not the council.

 Refused applications: The highway authority can refuse if the crossing would be dangerous, obstruct visibility, or cause excessive damage to street trees or utilities.
-You can appeal to the Secretary of State if you believe the refusal is unreasonable.
+There is no statutory appeal against a refusal of a vehicle crossing request - if you believe the refusal is unreasonable, use the council's complaints procedure or seek legal advice on challenging the decision.

 Placing a builders' skip on the public highway requires permission from the highway authority under Section 139 of the Highways Act 1980.
 It is an offence to place a skip on the highway without permission, even briefly.